JuliaPhysics/Measurements.jl/docs/src/usage.md

 !!! warning "Caveat about the ± sign"
     The `±` infix operator is a convenient symbol to define quantities with uncertainty, but can lead to unexpected results if used in elaborate expressions involving many `±`s.
-Use parantheses where appropriate to avoid confusion.
+Use parentheses where appropriate to avoid confusion.
 See for example the following cases:

     ```jldoctest